-The following Financial Services guidance note Produced in partnership with Honor Levy, financial services consultant provides comprehensive and up to date legal information covering:
+The following Financial Services practice note produced in partnership with Honor Levy of LexisNexis provides comprehensive and up to date legal information covering:

 The compulsory jurisdiction of the Financial Ombudsman Service (FOS) is defined in Chapter 2 of the Financial Conduct Authority (FCA) Dispute Resolution: Complaints Sourcebook (DISP), in rules made pursuant to section 226 of the Financial Services and Markets Act 2000 (FSMA 2000), which provides that a complaint which relates to an act or omission of a person (the respondent) in carrying on an activity to which compulsory jurisdiction rules apply should be dealt with under the FOS scheme, providing certain conditions apply.

 the complainant is eligible and wishes to have the complaint dealt with under the FOS scheme